wp-plugins/leaguemanager/readme.txt

 * modular setup for easy implementation of sport types
 * seperate capability to control access and compatibility with Role Manager
 * dynamic match statistics
-* Championchip mode with preliminary and k/o rounds
+* Championship mode with preliminary and k/o rounds

 **Translations**